 The COVID-19 pandemic has brought about new ways of life.
 Being on lockdown has certainly changed our relationship with this space we call home, as we used to spend most of our waking hours at school or workplaces.
 With all this free time and nowhere to go, many had decided to brave the challenging yet fulfilling art of cooking and baking.
-All of a sudden, you have all kinds of condiments and dry goods that are going to settle snugly into your precious pantry space, as they tend to deplete slowly.
+Suddenly, you have all kinds of slow-depleting condiments and dry goods that are going to settle snugly into your precious pantry space.
 You may also have purchased more kitchen tools.
 How do you hide the mess before your mom banishes you from her sacred kitchen forever?
 How to organize them so that you don’t put salt in your coffee one rushed morning when working life resumes?
 Fret not, here are some simple tools to help you create more storage space in your kitchen.

 Image courtesy of Marianne Evennou on Pinterest

 Your counter space actually has so much untapped potential.
 Simply google ‘countertop shelf’ and you’ll find yourself spoilt with a myriad of vertical storage options.
-A basic two-tier countertop shelf would provide extra room for your kitchen staples.
-Apart from that, you may also consider an oven rack to free up counter space if you have both microwave and electric ovens.
+A basic two-tier shelf would provide extra room for your kitchen staples.
+Apart from that, there are oven racks to free up counter space if you have both microwave and electric ovens.
 More of the DIY type?
 Salvage some wooden crates with a strong build and upcycle them for an inexpensive creative solution.

 Image courtesy of Joanna Thornhill Interiors